IT-Service-WordPress/wpf-v1/readme.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `plugin-name.zip` from your computer
+3. Select `wpf-v1.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `plugin-name.zip`
+1. Download `wpf-v1.zip`
-2. Extract the `plugin-name` directory to your computer
+2. Extract the `wpf-v1` directory to your computer
-3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory
+3. Upload the `wpf-v1` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Frequently Asked Questions ==

 = Requirements? =

-Just read "installation" section.

-== Screenshots ==

-1. HTTP response headers in browser.
+1. WordPress 3.9.0 or later
+2. PHP 5.5.0 or later

 == ToDo ==

-The next version or later:
-* optional http cache-control **max-age** header value and **must-revalidate**
-* just private cache headers, when post has limited access
-* cache-control and Last-Modification headers - to separate plugins
-* **if-modified** http request support (separate plugins)
+For more information, please visit the [github repository](<https://github.com/IT-Service-WordPress/WPF/issues>).